ZooDAO-Project/arbitrum-battles/README.md

 4. **Install dependencies**: Install any dependencies that are required for the project.
 This is typically done by running `npm install` in your project directory.

 5. **Compile the project**: The `brownie compile` command is used to compile your smart contracts.
 Each time the compiler runs, Brownie compares hashes of each contract source against hashes of the existing compiled versions.
-If a contract has not changed it is not recompiled⁶.
+If a contract has not changed it is not recompiled.
 ```bash
 brownie compile
 ```